Listen for tasks

 3

-Use the ListenAsAgent operation and replace AGENT_ID with the ID of the agent you just published.
+Use StreamAsAgent, or ListenAsAgent for gRPC, and replace AGENT_ID with the ID of the agent you just published.
 This lets the agent subscribe to, and listen for, tasks routed to it by Lattice:

 1package main